 The Drake University Theatre Arts Department believes in balance.

-The Department of Theatre Arts is comprised of seven full-time faculty members, six have earned the highest degrees in their fields.
+The Department of Theatre Arts is comprised of six full-time faculty members, five have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.

 The Theatre Department strongly encourages all students to participate in internship opportunities.
 In theatre, however it may not be called “an internship”, it will be called a job.
 Our students regularly audition and interview for summer theatre employment.
 Recently, students have worked with the Santa Fe Opera, Utah Shakespearean Festival, Goodman Theatre, Guthrie Theater, and Memphis Playhouse on the Square.